heiskr/u/prev.md

         | sort by conditional_test
         | reduce by reducer after 0

-*Alias: Type Annotation.* With this alias enabled, function arguments and returns can have a type specified.
-Type annotations are checked at build-type and not run-time.

-    set my_add to do num1 to num2
-        add num1 to num2
-    type: given number to number return number

 *Alias: Comparison Operators.* Comparison operators add back in the typical syntax, as well as the typical order of operations.
 Options include full function names, symbols, or both.

 - not, !